scox1502/my-website/README.md

-this is for school plz dont edit it
+this is for school plz dont edit it... unless you wana help out